 10. More Than 100 Countries Have Pledged to End Deforestation by 2030

 Despite the current state of deforestation, there is good news.
-At the recent COP26 climate conference, a UN summit for world leaders to conduct and negotiate policy agreements on emissions reduction and climate change mitigation, more than 100 countries have joined a pledge to stop and reverse deforestation by the end of the decade.
+At last year’s COP26 climate conference, a UN summit for world leaders to conduct and negotiate policy agreements on emissions reduction and climate change mitigation, more than 100 countries have joined a pledge to stop and reverse deforestation by the end of the decade.
 Combined, these 100+ countries make up 85% of the world’s forests.
 Some of the most notable signatories include Brazil, Russia, Colombia, Indonesia and the Democratic Republic of the Congo.
-The pact will see $19.2 billion of private and public funds to help combat this global environmental problem, from restoring degraded land and supporting indigenous communities to mitigating wildfire damage.
+The pact will see US$19.2 billion of private and public funds to help combat this global environmental problem, from restoring degraded land and supporting indigenous communities to mitigating wildfire damage.

 You might also like: How Does Cocoa Farming Cause Deforestation?